cyber-dojo/saver/README.md

 - Stores data in a dir volume-mounted to /cyber-dojo

 API:
-  * All methods receive their named arguments in a json hash.
+  * All methods receive a json hash.
+    * The hash contains any method arguments as key-value pairs.
-  * All methods return a json hash with a single key.
+  * All methods return a json hash.
-    * If the method completes, the key equals the method's name.
+    * If the method completes, a key equals the method's name.
-    * If the method raises an exception, the key equals "exception".
+    * If the method raises an exception, a key equals "exception".

 #
 - [GET ready?()](#get-ready)